 “It is in this barren place, where we have exhausted all that we have and all that we are, that new strength is shaped and character is born if we choose to fearlessly open ourselves to the experience.
 It is perhaps the greatest gift life could offer.” – Deborah Adele

 Typically, what we are taught to do, and what the mind/body system is inherently wired to do, is the opposite of tapas.
 The mind wants to avoid all pain at any cost possible.
 There are times when we need to do this, like life or death situations.
 If your house is on fire, you need to get out.
 If a person is physically attacking you, you need to protect yourself and get to a safe place.
 Yet, the majority of daily situations are not life or death.
-Yes, they may feel hard or challenging, but avoiding the emotional pain ends up actually increasing suffering and pain rather than decreasing it or moving through it.
+Yes, they may feel hard or challenging, but avoiding the emotional pain ends up actually increasing suffering and pain rather than decreasing it.
+If you have ever felt stuck in life, most likely it is because of avoidance of yourself on some level, which keeps you from moving through and forward.

-Procrastinating because you don’t feel like putting in the effort of doing a task.
-Not wanting to deal with another person’s reaction, so avoiding a conflict, yet you feel miserable.
+Procrastination is an avoidance behavior.
+It happens when you don’t feel like putting in the effort of doing a task.
+Not wanting to deal with another person’s reaction, i.e. avoiding a conflict, is another example.
 Worried how others might perceive you, so you don’t listen to your heart and do what feels right.
 Not wanting to deal with pain from the past so you have another drink, another smoke or harm yourself in another way to numb out.
+These are all examples how humans work hard to avoid facing themselves to move through difficult emotions.

 To change any of these behaviors takes self-discipline to do it differently when you are in the fire of emotions.